-Review – Rush
+Review – The Interval

 Car racing is relegated to the background in Rush, and is no more integral to the story-telling than the soundtrack.